pykeras/DL_develop_to_deploy_workshop/ReadME.md

 ## Workshop on Deep Learning (develop to deploy for starters)

+* _Switch between branches in order to see all developed versions of code_

 The purpose of this online series is to develop an image classifier using  __[TensorFlow](https://www.tensorflow.org/)__ and __[Keras](https://keras.io/)__ on a funny dataset __[Mosquito-on-human-skin](https://data.mendeley.com/datasets/zw4p9kj6nt/2)__ we don't talk __MNIST__ here :D.

 We will discuss why we need to log every single experiment and how to do it easily with __[MLflow](https://www.mlflow.org/)__ with 2-3 lines of code, and then we will use the advanced functions of MLflow to expand our knowledge.